erenyurtcu/erenyurtcu/README.md

    📚 I am a Computer Engineering Student 📚
 </p>
 <p align="center">
-    :computer: I freelance as a Full-Stack Developer. :computer:
+    💻 I freelance as a Full-Stack Developer. 💻
 </p>
 <p align="center">
-    :joystick: When I'm not busy with other tasks, I'm usually cooking up some game projects. :joystick:
+    🕹️ When I'm not busy with other tasks, I'm usually cooking up some game projects 🕹️
 </p>